 Brewery: S.A.
 Bières de Chimay

-Mouthfeel: Medium bodied with moderate carbonation.
-Smooth creamy and slightly sticky.
+Mouthfeel: Medium to full bodied, with moderate carbonation.